lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Pattern[/^(test|yes|no)$/]`

 If set to 'test', SpamAssassin will query some default hosts on the internet to attempt to check if DNS is working or not.
-Default: yes

 Default value: `'yes'`